 The article ‘Coping of Older Adults in Times of Covid-19: Considerations of Temporality Among Dutch Older Adults’ by Miriam Verhage, Lucia Thielman, Lieke de Kock, and Jolanda Lindenberg was published in the Journal of Gerontology: Social Sciences in January 2021.

-For more information, please contact Jolanda Lindenberg.
+For more information, please visit the research page or contact Jolanda Lindenberg.